tarushigamage/tarushigamage.github.io/README.md

 ![WhatsApp Image 2022-07-07 at 9 28 11 PM](https://user-images.githubusercontent.com/108920037/177967430-8e087644-933d-4a14-8b6d-43077b1acd70.jpeg)

 # **About me**
 `I am keen to begin a career in medical molecular biology field.
 I am a recent graduated who combined studies with working and other commitments.
 In achieving this I have shown myself to be self-motivated, committed and determined in achieving my goals.
 I also have organizing skills, a firm sense of responsibility and my capacity to work hard under pressure.
-My objjective is to To build up a career in biotechnological field.
+My objective is to To build up a career in biotechnological field.
 Seeking for challenging career where I can show my talents and knowledge`

 # **Educational Qualifications**